niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

 In the previous example you can notice each path has an array value as well.
-This array has two values: the Controller class which will listen to the path and a boolean value which tells the framework if the path requires a login or not.
+This array has two values: 'use' which points to the Controller class that will listen to the path and 'login', a boolean value that tells the framework if the path requires a login or not.
 This value is set to false by default so it can be omitted.
 The usage of Controllers is detailed in the Controllers section of this page.

 <a name="routing-admin"></a>
-### Routing: Admin Application
+### Routing: Application Admin Space

-All the admin application path views require a user login by default.
+All the application admin space path views require a user login by default.
 The framework will add the prefix `admin/` to all routes set for the Admin application.
-As with the previous Main application routing section, you only need to edit the `app/config/routes.php` file.
+As with the previous Main application routing section, you only need to edit the `App/Config/Routes.php` file.

 For example, let's suppose you want people to access this sections in your web application: